Looking for a full project to do this month. Check out this suggestion from my metronidazole or tinidazole over the counter

 Step 1.
 Locate your trees.
 Maple trees have distinctive shaped leaves (think Canadian flag).
 It would be helpful if you did this step the previous fall.
 Also make sure the tree is at least 12 inches in diameter.

 Step 2.
 Drill your hole.
 If this is your first year it should be relatively easy as you won’t be dealing with old “wounds.”
-These instructions are from buy tindamax (tinidazole). online.
+These instructions are from is tinidazole sold over the counter.
 The spile (there are pictures on the website) it refers to is the one part you will have to buy, but they even sell them at Fleetfarm (or any farm and seed store) in the spring.
 This is the part that goes into the tree and causes sap to flow out to the spigot:

 “The size of the drill bit to be used is dependent on the type of spile you are using.
 Most spiles require either a 7/16 or 5/16 bit.
 Drill a hole 2 to 2 ½ inches deep.
 It may be helpful to wrap a piece of tape around the drill bit 2 ½ inches from the tip to use as a guide.
 Drill at a slight upward angle to facilitate downward flow of sap from the hole.
 The shavings from the drilled tap hole should be light brown, indicating healthy sapwood.
 If the shavings are dark brown, drill another hole in a different location.”